avi-lucky/ToDo/README.md

 # ToDo App

-Nodejs, HTML, EJS, MongoDB App, Javascript
+Nodejs, EJS, CSS, MongoDB App, Javascript

 For Testing "JEST" has been used.